-- define the word "poison" - include at least three examples of poisonous animals and how they use their poison - include labeled illustrations of all three poisonous animals
+- define the word "poison" - include two examples of how poison helps animals survive - include labeled illustrations of each animal

 Support your discussion with evidence from the reading and notes from your visit to The Power of Poison.

 Go over the handout with students.
 Tell them that they will use it while writing, and afterwards, to evaluate and revise their essays.